gregorthebigmac/rpi_alarm_clock/README.md

 This program also depends on the **SDL mixer 1.2 library.** I'll get a link to the download for the lib when I get some time to go back and confirm where I found it for the RPi.
 Just make sure you get the **DEVELOPER** library, not the regular one!

+**UPDATE:** I don't think you *need* the developer library to make that work, but if getting the regular version gives you any problems, try using the developer version and see if that fixes it.
+I'll gladly accept any feedback regarding this (or anything else in this project, for that matter).

 This is how the alarm plays music/sfx/etc. You can use whichever audio output you want (it should have no problems working with either the 3.5mm jack or the HDMI.
 However, I only tested this with the 3.5mm jack, so be advised).

+If you have any questions, feedback, concerns, bithces, gripes, complaints, etc. feel free to leave comments here, and I'll see what I can do.
+Also, if you wish to contribute to the code, by all means, do so!
+Send a merge request if you got something that works, and as long as it works, I'll either approve it, or give it its own branch!